lazyhacker/getanime/README.md

 **getanime** downloads torrent files from an RSS feed.

+To download the torrents:

-Usage: `getanime --rss=<URL of RSS feed>`
+`getanime --rss=<URL of RSS feed> -savedir=<dir where torrents are>`

-**sorttorrent** will move a mkv file to a directory based on the name of the anime and rename the file to have the episode number at the start so episodes are played in the correct order.
+Move the torrent files into their own series folder based on the torrent filename:

+`getanime -savedir=<dir where files are> -sort`